How To Replace Boat Throttle Control

 Pre-Replacement Checklist

 Before replacing the throttle control, it is important to do a quick check to ensure that the replacement is necessary.
-First, inspect the throttle control for any signs of wear and tear.
+Inspect the throttle control for any signs of wear and tear.
 If the throttle control is worn or damaged, it is likely that it needs to be replaced.
-Additionally, look for any loose or disconnected wires.
+Look for any loose or disconnected wires.
 If there are any loose wires, it is likely that the throttle control is malfunctioning and needs to be replaced.

 Once you have determined that the throttle control needs to be replaced, it’s time to start the replacement process.
-The first step is to remove the old throttle control.
-To do this, loosen the screws that hold the throttle control in place and then carefully pull it off the boat.
-Once the old throttle control is removed, it’s time to move on to the installation process.
+Remove the old throttle control.
+Loosen the screws that hold the throttle control in place and then carefully pull it off the boat.

 Installation Steps